mitmproxy/mitmproxy/README.md

 `git clone https://github.com/browserup/mitmproxy.git`

 Follow the mitmproxy [certificate setup instructions](https://docs.mitmproxy.org/stable/concepts-certificates/)

 Run one of our [examples in clients/examples](clients/examples)

 The standard mitmproxy executables are also shipped, and should work as normal.

+BrowserUp is a code contributor to the upstream project, and we hope to continue to support them with code contributions where possible.

+Our fork for HAR, and clients are in the browserup addons.s

+mitmproxy/tree/main/mitmproxy/addons/browserup/
+mitmproxy/tree/main/test/mitmproxy/addons/browserup

+The standard MITMProxy documentation follows below.

 ----------------

 # mitmproxy